lymphoma

 Read More »

-High grade B cell lymphoma NOS
+Your pathology report for high grade B cell lymphoma NOS

 High grade B cell lymphoma NOS (HGBL NOS) is a type of cancer that starts in the white blood cells called B cells.
 These cells are part of the immune system and help protect your body from infections and diseases.
 “High grade” means that this type of cancer is likely to grow and spread quickly …